Universities in the United Kingdom: Academic standards

 Concern exists about possible grade inflation.
 It is claimed that academics are under increasing pressure from administrators to award students good marks and grades with little regard for those students' actual abilities, in order to maintain their league table rankings.
 The percentage of graduates who receive a First has grown from 7% in 1997 to 26% in 2017, with the rate of growth sharply accelerating toward the end of this period.
 A 2018 study by the UK Standing Committee for Quality Assessment concluded that improvements in faculty skill and student motivation are only two of many factors driving average grades upward, that grade inflation is real, that the British undergraduate degree classifications will become less useful to students and employers, and that inflation will undermine public confidence in the overall value of higher education.
 Many students believe that a First or upper Second, by itself, is no longer sufficient to secure a good job, and that their CVs must include additional experiences, such as extracurricular activity, to remain competitive.

 The Quality Assurance Agency (QAA) regularly reviews all UK universities to ensure standards are maintained.
 It is also responsible for producing subject benchmark statements and descriptions of the different degree levels (foundation, bachelor's master's and doctorates).
 The QAA also certifies that British degrees (with the exception of Oxbridge MAs, which it does not consider to be academic degrees) meet the level descriptors for the Bologna process, with the caveat that initial medical degrees are at master's level but retain the name of bachelor's degrees for historical reasons and that similarly the MAs of "a small number of universities" in Scotland are at bachelor's level.

 In some subjects (particularly those with associated chartered status), professional bodies also accredit degrees, e.g. the Institute of Physics accredits physics degrees.

 University life

 Sports

-Sport is a major part of university life for students, consisting of intramural sports, varisty matches against rival universities, and inter-university competitions organised by British Universities and Colleges Sport (BUCS).
+Sports are a major part of university life for students, consisting of intramural sports, varsity matches against rival universities, and inter-university competitions organised by British Universities and Colleges Sport (BUCS).
 The latter have been described as "one of the most well rounded and developed university sport programmes in the world".
-In addition, Scottish Student Sport run over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
+In addition, Scottish Student Sport runs over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
 Students at universities in Northern Ireland can also participate in Student Sport Ireland events.

 Students' unions

-Students' unions emerged in the late 19th century, although the Cambridge Union and Oxford Union, which are debating societies, date back earlier.
+Students' unions emerged in the late 19th century, although the Cambridge Union, Oxford Union and Durham Union, which are debating societies, date back to the early 19th century.
 Students' unions advocate for student rights, organise events, and provide support services.